 In late 1972, Otero offered Guerrero a pro contract, which included a $2,500 bonus to be paid out on New Year’s Day of 1973.

 Guerrero began his pro baseball career at age 17 with a season of rookie ball in the remote Gulf Coast League.
 Pedro eventually distanced himself from his rookie league peers, both athletically and geographically.
 In April 1974, the Indians, seeking pitching help, traded Guerrero to the Los Angeles Dodgers for minor leaguer left-handed pitcher Bruce Ellingsen.

-While the Dodgers failed to capture a World Series title in 1977 and 1978 losses to the Yankees, Guerrero shined in the minors, hitting .300 or better in six seasons and being named to minor league All-Star teams at both first and third base.
-In 1977, he was leading the Pacific Coast League at AAA Albuquerque with a .403 batting average when he fractured his left ankle in the field.
+While the Dodgers failed to capture a World Series title in 1977 and 1978 losses to the Yankees, Guerrero shined in the minors, hitting .300 or better in six seasons and being named to minor-league All-Star teams at both first and third base.
+In 1977, he was leading the Pacific Coast League at Triple-A Albuquerque with a .403 batting average when he fractured his left ankle in the field.
 The injury cost him a call-up to the majors.